rubenv/point-in-svg-polygon/README.md

+# point-in-svg-polygon

-# point-in-svg-polygon - Determine if an point is inside a polygon
+> Determine if an point is inside a polygon

 [![Build Status](https://travis-ci.org/rubenv/point-in-svg-polygon.png?branch=master)](https://travis-ci.org/rubenv/point-in-svg-polygon)

-Works with arbitrary polygons (as in: curves!).
+Works with arbitrary polygons (as in: curves!) and is usable in Node.JS as well as in your browser (through Browserify).

 ## What it does